wikiknights/cs-materials/src/intro-to-c/dma/dma-basics.md

 ### `my_number = malloc(sizeof(int));` {.unlisted}

 On this line, we are first allocating enough space to store an integer (`malloc(sizeof(int))`), then we are saving this address to `my_number`.
+Make sure that the datatype passed to `sizeof()` is the same as the datatype of the variable.
 We also could have combined this with the previous line, like so:

 ``` c
 int *my_number = malloc(sizeof(int));